Things to Know Before You Go

-You'll want to wear comfortable, waterproof hiking boots during your adventure to protect your feet from rocky trails and to keep your feet dry if it rains.
+You'll want to wear comfortable, waterproof shoes or hiking boots during your adventure to protect your feet from rocky trails and to keep your feet dry if it rains.
 Also make sure to wear appropriate socks that cover the back of your foot to prevent blisters, wick moisture, and are breathable.

 You'll want to bring a waterproof jacket to help keep you dry if rainy or stormy conditions develop.
 This can also be helpful for windy conditions to protect your skin from wind burn and keep you warm.
 During Winter months, you may want a warmer coat and some additional layers.

 You'll want to bring at least 2 liters of water with you to ensure you are hydrated.
 Snacks should be high in nutrition and calories to ensure you have plenty of energy during your adventure.
 Things like fruit, crackers, nuts and cheese are great trail snacks.

 Sunglasses and Sunscreen

 Being at higher elevations it's important to protect yourself from the sun.
 Sunscreen and Sunglasses are easy ways to ensure your skin and eyes stay protected.
 Polarized lenses are the most commonly used lenses for high altitude and a sunscreen of SPF 30 and higher is recommended.

 You'll want to bring a backpack with you to help store things like water, snacks, extra layers, and anything else you might want to bring with you such as a phone or camera.
 It is also helpful to have a waterproof cover for your backpack in case it rains, but isn't absolutely necessary.